The Best Homemade Hot Cocoa Mix Recipe - 5 ingredients

 Instructions

-• Make a cup: Add 2 tablespoons of mix to 8 oz hot milk, hot water, or a combination of both.
+• Make a cup: Add 2 tablespoons of mix to 8 oz of hot milk, hot water, or a combination of both.
 Stir until the powder is fully dissolved.
 For a richer flavor, use 3 tablespoons per cup or all milk instead of water.

 • Serve and enjoy: Top with marshmallows, whipped cream, or even a drizzle of homemade caramel sauce for an extra special treat.